Richmond, Virginia: Visual and performing arts

-Musicians of note associated with Richmond include Agents of Good Roots, Alabama Thunderpussy, Avail, Bad Omens, Black Kray, Chris Brown, Breadwinner, Broadside, Carbon Leaf, Cannabis Corpse, Cracker, D'Angelo, Jimmy Dean, Denali, Down to Nothing, Engine Down, Fighting Gravity.
-Four Walls Falling, Gwar, Iron Reagan, Labradford, Lamb of God, Lil Ugly Mane, Aimee Mann, Jason Mraz, Municipal Waste, Nettspend, Nickelus F, River City High, Sparklehorse, Strike Anywhere and Eric Stanley.
+Musicians of note associated with Richmond include Agents of Good Roots, Alabama Thunderpussy, Maggie Antone, Avail, Bad Omens, Black Kray, Chris Brown, Breadwinner, Broadside, Carbon Leaf, Cannabis Corpse, Cracker, D'Angelo, Jimmy Dean, Denali, Down to Nothing, Engine Down, Fighting Gravity.
+Four Walls Falling, Gwar, Iron Reagan, Labradford, Lamb of God, Lil Ugly Mane, Lucy Dacus, Aimee Mann, Jason Mraz, Municipal Waste, Nettspend, Nickelus F, River City High, Sparklehorse, Strike Anywhere and Eric Stanley.

 Murals

-With the Richmond Mural Project (RMP), sponsored by RVA Mag and Art Whino, and 2013's RVA Street Art Festival, the city quickly gained more than 100 murals created by international mural artists, such as Aryz, Roa, Ron English, and Natalia Rak.
+With the Richmond Mural Project (RMP) and 2013's RVA Street Art Festival, the city quickly gained more than 100 murals created by international mural artists, such as Aryz, Roa, Ron English, and Natalia Rak.
 While the RMP focused on international talent, the RVA Street Art Festival, led by long-time local mural artist Ed Trask, focused mainly on regional artists, although it was responsible for PoseMSK, Jeff Soto, and Mark Jenkins.
 After some criticism, the RMP included its first local artist, Nils Westergard, who already was on the international circuit, and then another, Jacob Eveland.
 The two festivals were unrelated, and the RMP is now defunct.
 The RVA Street Art Festival occurs as funding permits.
 In response to the George Floyd protests of the summer of 2020, local artist Hamilton Glass spearheaded the Mending Walls Project, featuring walls by pairs of local artists.